 How to Bathe a Dog: Complete Step-By-Step

 Dogs are always a pleasure to be around.
-If you are a dog owner, you know how they bring joy into the family.
-It takes a lot of time and effort to properly raise and train a dog.
+As a dog owner, you know the joy they bring to the family.
+Raising and training a dog requires time and effort.

 Part of such training is learning how to give your dog a proper bath.
 Bathing is not a very cheerful experience for any dog owner who has a dog that doesn't want to get wet.
-But, there are a lot of dogs out there that love the water.
+However, many dogs love the water.

 If you are a dog owner and you want to take care of your dog, here's how you can bathe a dog with the guide down below.